-My Disability Will Not Decide My Fate
+Difficulties Will Not Decide My Fate

-My disability has rendered me to a hand-pedalled cycle, which I drive around the city in the day time, out of which I sell cigarettes.
+My physical condition has rendered me to a hand-pedalled cycle, which I drive around the city in the day time, out of which I sell cigarettes.
 That barely does much to sustain me and my family, so I’ve had to moonlight as a security person at a local pet hospital.
 The sum that I earn doing two jobs, is helping me just enough to feed the family, and I’m the only one earning.

 But then I look at the responsibilities that lie ahead of me, as the eldest son, and I feel that I need to do more to provide for my family.